Skip to main content

 Also joining the Christmas line-up are Black Dyke Band performing well-known classics and festive favourites (Sunday 4 December), and Sage Gateshead regular and popular performers Martin Stephenson & The Daintees (Friday 9 December).

-Sage Gateshead’s Artist in Residence Martha Hill will showcase some of the work she produced during her residency.
+The Glasshouse’s Artist in Residence Martha Hill will showcase some of the work she produced during her residency.
 Audiences can experience a collection of musical theatre songs inspired by Dracula, on Wednesday 7 December.

 Have a great night out at the Soul’d Out Christmas Party on Saturday 10 December, the North East’s definitive live neo-soul, hip-hop and urban music night.
 Enjoy some of the greatest dance anthems and love songs ever written with the Luther Vandross tribute show, Luther on Friday 16 December.
 Experience the best of New Romantic 80s with the Calling Planet Earth 80s show on Thursday 8 December featuring songs from Duran Duran, Spandau Ballet, Ultravox, Tears For Fears, ABC, Japan, Human League and more.

-New for 2022, Sage Gateshead presents Christmas Cabaret in Sage Two, a series of varied cabaret style concerts for £ 20 that are bound to please everyone.
+New for 2022, The Glasshouse presents Christmas Cabaret in Sage Two, a series of varied cabaret style concerts for £ 20 that are bound to please everyone.
 The line-up includes The Alehouse Sessions (Wednesday 14 December) which offers an insight into the music of the English 17th Century tavern.
-The annual celebration of music and cabaret returns with Sage Gateshead is Curious (Thursday 15 December).
+The annual celebration of music and cabaret returns with The Glasshouse is Curious (Thursday 15 December).
 Hackney Colliery Band (Friday 16 December) will delight with their boundary-pushing music.
 Jazzy Christmas with Paul Edis and Friends (Saturday 17 December, 3pm + 8pm) will entertain with new renditions of festive favourites.
 The saxophone takes centre stage in an explosive concert featuring the Jess Gillam Ensemble (Wednesday 21 December).
 Discover the history of Christmas in Opera North with Martin Green (Thursday 22 December).
 Jez Lowe (Friday 23 December, 3pm + 8pm) returns with his annual Christmas tour for a truly celebratory day of music.

 Choirmaster and broadcaster Gareth Malone, together with his band and a group of stellar singers, brings his ‘Sing-along-a-Gareth’ concert to Sage One featuring tunes he’s performed over the last 15 years on television (Tuesday 20 December).